Support and distribution inference from noisy data: Introduction

-\item We then exhibit classes of distributions over which we prove adaptive minimax rates (up to a $\log \log$ factor) for the estimation of the support in Hausdorff distance, see Theorem~\ref{theorem:rateH}, Theorem~\ref{theo:adapt} and Theorem~\ref{thm:lower}.
+\item We are able to propose estimators (based on observations corrupted with totally unknown noise) achieving adaptive minimax rates (up to a $\log \log$ factor) for the estimation of the support in Hausdorff distance.
+The minimax rates are investigated over well chosen classes of distributions, see Theorem~\ref{theorem:rateH}, Theorem~\ref{theo:adapt} and Theorem~\ref{thm:lower}.
 Specifically, the minimax risk for the Hausdorff distance is upper bounded by $(\log \log n)^{L}/(\log n)^{\kappa}$ for some $L$, where $\kappa\in(1/2,1]$ is a parameter depending on the tail of the distribution of the signal ($\kappa=1$ corresponds to compactly supported distributions, and $\kappa = 1/2$ to sub-Gaussian distributions), while the minimax risk is lower bounded by $1/(\log n)^{\kappa}$ if $\kappa\in(1/2,1)$ and $1/(\log n)^{1-\delta}$ if $\kappa=1$, $\delta$ being any (small) positive number.
 Adaptation is with respect to $\kappa$.
+In some sense, exhibiting these classes of distributions allows to fill the gap between the upper and lower bounds in \cite{GPVW12}, together with the extension to totally unknown noise.

-\item We finally consider the estimation of the unknown (in general singular) distribution of the hidden non noisy data itself when it has a compact support.
-We prove almost matching upper and lower bounds of order $1/(\log n)$ for the estimation risk of the distribution in Wasserstein distance, see Theorem~\ref{theorem:upperboundwasserstein} and Theorem~\ref{theorem:lowerboundwasserstein}. \end{itemize} Although we exhibit estimators, let us insist on the fact that our goal is mainly theoretical.
+\item We consider the estimation of the unknown (in general singular) distribution of the hidden non noisy data itself when it has a compact support.
+We prove almost matching upper and lower bounds of order $1/(\log n)$ for the estimation risk of the distribution in Wasserstein distance, see Theorem~\ref{theorem:upperboundwasserstein} and Theorem~\ref{theorem:lowerboundwasserstein}.

+\item We give a precise outline to the intuitions of structure which make it possible to get our estimation results.
+We exhibit simple geometric properties of a support so that, whatever the distribution on such an (unknown) support (provided it does not have too heavy tails), the deconvolution problem can be solved without any knowledge regarding the noise, see Theorem~\ref{prop:idH} and Theorem~\ref{prop:idgeneral}.

+\end{itemize} Although we exhibit estimators, let us insist on the fact that our goal is mainly theoretical.
 We do not pretend to propose easy to compute estimation procedures, but to give precise answers about minimax adaptive rates for support and distribution estimation with noisy data in a very general deconvolution setting, where the noise is unknown and can have any distribution.